hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 The Wallet UI is now accessible at http://wallet.localhost:3000, where you can login as alice and see your coin holdings.

-The Directory UI should be accessible at http://directory.localhost:3000.
+The CNS UI should be accessible at http://cns.localhost:3000.

 You can login there using the same method you used for the wallet (either username if using the default insecure test authentication, or through Auth0 if configured).